diego1389/dev_docs/Design patterns/Clean architecture.md

-* Architecture: it's how we structure our software.
+* Software Architecture: it's how we structure our software.
 * Blueprint.
-    - Costly decisions.
+    - The choices that we make on how to organize the code are costly decisions.

 - Architectural patterns:
     - A general, reusable resolution to a commonly occurring problem in software architecture within a given context.
+    - A known solution to a common problem.
     - Examples:
         - N-tier/Layered architectural.
         - Hexagonal/Ports and adapters architecture.